congdanh1608/AndroidBaseProject/README.md

 ### Recommendation

-If you are going to develop a big application, we recommend to create one package for each functionality (screen).
+If you are going to develop a big application, I recommend to create one package for each functionality (screen).

 ### Base Project Architectures